 A CoupledInfraModel needs a number of functions that can operate on model nodes, on couplings and on its sub-components.
 For the convenience of model construction, we defined operations to allow for, for example, adding and removing sub-components, and adding, removing and managing nodes and the couplings of nodes dynamically.
-Since node operations are also needed by the RIE models (InfraElement), both classes implement InfraInterface, in order to reuse the definition of these operations are indispensable for the automated model generation discussed by Huang.52
+Since node operations are also needed by the RIE models (InfraElement), both classes implement InfraInterface, in order to reuse the definition of these operations among the infrastructure models.
+These operations are indispensable for the automated model generation discussed by Huang.52